CentroEPiaggio/softfoot-thing/README.md

 ### Installing

-To install this package just clone it into your catkin_ws, make sure to clone also the external dependencies and `catkin build`.
+To install the package in this repo just clone it into your catkin_ws, make sure to clone also the external dependencies and `catkin build`.